Pico y placa

-On 9 April 2020, a pico y género policy was announced to restrict mobility of humans based on gender.
+On 9 April 2020, a pico y género policy was announced to restrict the mobility of humans based on gender.
 The name was based on the pico y placa, and the intent was to further tighten the restrictions of quarantine to combat COVID-19 in Colombia.

-Lima Peru driving restriction policy
+Lima, Peru driving restriction policy

-Starting on July 22, 2019, the pilot plan 'peak and plate' was launched on main roads of Lima city.
+Starting on July 22, 2019, the pilot plan 'peak and plate' was launched on the main roads of Lima.
 It consists in restricting the use of vehicles, according to the registration number (odd or even).
 The restriction was applied within the framework of the Lima 2019 Pan American Games.
-Due to its success in reducing traffic in the main 'arteries', the plan has now been extended indefinitely.
-However, due to the covid-19 pandemic, the rule has been suspended indefinitely.
+Due to its success in reducing traffic on the main arteries, the plan has now been extended indefinitely.
+However, due to the COVID-19 pandemic, the rule has been suspended indefinitely.